 Citus works with modern 64-bit Linux and most Unix based operating systems.
-Citus 5.0 offically supports PostgreSQL 9.5 and later versions.
-The extension will also work against PostgreSQL 9.4 but versions older than 9.4 are not supported.
+Citus 5.2 requires PostgreSQL 9.5 or later versions.

 Before setting up a Citus cluster, you should ensure that the network and firewall settings are configured to allow: